grace-shearrer/GEShearrer/README.md

 * I was born and raised in Denver, Colorado

 ## When?
 I have been a research assistant professor for a little under a year.
 Before that I worked as a post doc for 3 years with Dr. Kyle Burger in NIBL lab.
-Before that I completed my Ph
+Before that I completed my PhD with Dr. Jaimie Davis in 2016, and finished my BSFC in 2012.

+My goal is to obtain tenure before 40.
+I have known I wanted to be tenure track professor since 2010.
+While at the University of Wyoming, I was working as an O Chem TA

 ## Why?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTU3MDc3ODUsMTMwNTY3OTIyMl19
+eyJoaXN0b3J5IjpbODc5NzgxMzE0LDEzMDU2NzkyMjJdfQ==
 -->